 Start Digging

-Before you start removing the fence post, it is recommended that you wet the soil a little bit because it will help with the first step, which involves a little bit of digging.
+Before removing your wooden post, you should wet the soil a little because it will help with the first step, which involves a little digging.

 You want to dig about two to three feet in diameter around the post.
-The wider the hole, the easier the process of removing the fence post will be.
+The wider the hole, the easier the process will be.

 Even so, you don’t need to dig super far down, just enough so you can wrap a chain around the concrete footing.